Skip to main content

 MO: Was that where your sustainability passion kicked into gear?

-JC: I was always an outdoorsy person.
-In Hawaii, nature was so real and raw.
-I was there for a year and fell in love with the islands.
-I also started getting interested in environmental issues.
-Then, I received a scholarship for a year in New Zealand.
-This was 2000, and it was when I first started to hear about sustainability.
-I was living in a retreat center where I helped to manage the organic gardens in exchange for free room and board.
-Every weekend, the retreat hosted workshops, and sustainability was a common theme.
-People from all over the world came to talk about topics like renewable energy and waste.
-I feel I got a free education (that I wasn’t expecting!) in sustainability.
+JC: Yes, I was there for a year and fell in love with the islands and the beauty and nature.
+During that time, I received a scholarship for a year in New Zealand.
+This was the year 2000, and it was when I first started to hear the word “sustainability.”
+I was living at a retreat center where every weekend, they hosted workshops.
+Sustainability was a common theme.
+People from all over the world came to talk about topics like energy, water, and waste.
+I was lucky to get a free education (that I wasn’t expecting!) in sustainability.

 MO: What did you do after New Zealand?

-JC: I travelled in Australia and Southeast Asia.
-I did lots of hiking, rock climbing, and outdoor sports.
-At the same time, I was learning about different communities and issues.
+JC: I travelled in Australia and Southeast Asia and spent time learning about different cultures and economies.
 In Laos, the social issues from environmental destruction became very apparent.
-I saw children playing and women collecting water from the Mekong River, where I would also see people dumping all of their trash.
+I saw children playing in and women collecting water from the Mekong River, where I would also see people dumping all of their trash.
 That was my start of wanting to connect environmental health to social issues.

 MO: How did you pursue that interest?

-JC: I decided to get my master's in public health with a focus on environmental health at Portland State University in Oregon.
-They had just started offering some of the first sustainability classes in the country.
+JC: I decided to pursue my masters in public health with a focus on environmental health in Oregon.
+They were offering some of the first sustainability classes in the country.
 I took those classes as electives; they represented the nexus of my interests in finance, the environment, and social issues.

 MO: Where did you go after getting your degree?

-JC: I came back to Atlanta.
-Booz Allen Hamilton hired me to do consulting for the environmental health department of the CDC, but I ended up mostly working again on the financials of projects instead, so I started looking into PhD programs.
-It turns out that one of the top scholars in sustainability at that time was Bryan Norton in the School of Public Policy at Georgia Tech.
-I got into that PhD program and focused on environmental policy.
+JC: Booz Allen Hamilton hired me to do consulting for the environmental health department of the CDC in Atlanta.
+With my background in finance, I often ended up managing the project financials instead.
+I always knew I wanted to pursue a PhD, so I also started looking into PhD programs.
+It turned out that one of the top scholars in sustainability at that time was Bryan Norton in the School of Public Policy at Georgia Tech.
+I was accepted into the PhD program and focused on environmental policy.
 Bryan was on my dissertation committee, and later, I authored a chapter in his book.

 MO: What was your dissertation on?